ng-Classic/ng-classic/packages/compiler/design/architecture.md

 1. Tokenizes the template
 2. Parses the tokens into an HTML AST
-3. Converts the HTML AST into an Angular ClassicTemplate AST.
+3. Converts the HTML AST into an Angular Classic Template AST.
-4. Translates the Angular ClassicTemplate AST to a template function
+4. Translates the Angular Classic Template AST to a template function

-The Angular ClassicTemplate AST transformed and annotated version of the HTML AST that does the following:
+The Angular Classic Template AST transformed and annotated version of the HTML AST that does the following:

-1. Converts Angular Classictemplate syntax short-cuts such as `*ngFor` and `[name]` into the their canonical versions, (<ng-template> and `bind-name`).
+1. Converts Angular Classic template syntax short-cuts such as `*ngFor` and `[name]` into the their canonical versions, (<ng-template> and `bind-name`).
 2. Collects references (`#` attribute) and variables (`let-` attributes).
 3. Parses and converts binding expressions in the binding expression AST using the variables and references collected